Historic Oak View County Park offers programming for history lovers of all ages!

-Summer camp at Historic Oak View returns with a week-long, half-day camp offering a glimpse into the life of a farmer.
+Summer camp at Historic Oak View returns with two week-long, half-day camps offering a glimpse into the life of a farmer.
 Each day will explore a different theme of farm life.
 The campers will learn through games and hands-on activities about the farm's animals (including our goats!), the history of the farm, the families who called Oak View 'home,' the crops grown here, and finally, what the kids did for fun on the farm.

 To check for space availability, check the online registration system, contact Historic Oak View County Park by phone at 919-212-7695 or by emailing firstname.lastname@example.org

 Self-Guided Tour through OnCell!